This module engages with the psychological, perceptional, cultural, societal, political, and ethical implications of information security and privacy.

-- Understand how people fulfil information security goals.
+- understand how people fulfil information security goals.

-- Explain the need of privacy in a computerised world.
+- explain the need of privacy in a computerised world.

-- Identify biases that may affect an individual when making security or privacy decisions.
+- identify biases that may affect an individual when making security or privacy decisions.

-- Detect human vulnerabilities that may be present on a computer system.
+- detect human vulnerabilities that may be present on a computer system.

-- Understand the ‘art and science’ behind social engineering and develop social engineering penetration tests.
+- understand the ‘art and science’ behind social engineering and develop social engineering penetration tests.

-- Analyse cultures of risk within and beyond organisational settings to better understand how these cultures influence policy development and implementation.
+- analyse cultures of risk within and beyond organisational settings to better understand how these cultures influence policy development and implementation.

-- Examine the different biases and heuristics that affect risk perception and, therefore, security and privacy related decisions.
+- examine the different biases and heuristics that affect risk perception and, therefore, security and privacy related decisions.

-- Identity personality traits that affects individual security behaviours.
+- identity personality traits that affects individual security behaviours.

-- Carry out privacy impact assessments, develop privacy policies and implement the appropriate privacy preserving controls.
+- carry out privacy impact assessments, develop privacy policies and implement the appropriate privacy preserving controls.

-- Develop, implement security awareness programs
+- develop, implement security awareness programmes.

 This module is assessed by a two-hour unseen written examination.